Harrington

 Harrington has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified three projects likely impacting the area: Harrington Waters Estate, Manor Road Retirement Living Development, Big4 Colonial Holiday Park & Leisure Village Rezoning, and Pacific Highway Upgrade: Hexham To Brisbane.
+AreaSearch has identified three projects that could impact the region.
+Notable projects include Harrington Waters Estate, Manor Road Retirement Living Development, Big4 Colonial Holiday Park & Leisure Village Rezoning, and Pacific Highway Upgrade: Hexham To Brisbane.
 The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.